 Year 2: Prepare

 Year 2 is focused on getting students acclimated to their first experiential learning opportunities.
-Second-year students begin on-campus internships, conducting undergraduate research with faculty, or interning with a local non-profit for 10 hours per week in the fall and spring semesters.
-Students learn more about how to navigate a professional work environment through their experiential learning, leadership speaker series, reflection assignments, and peer group meeting with mentors.
+Experiential learning happens when students participate in learning experiences outside of the classroom that help to develop transferable skills.
+Examples of experiential learning opportunities include studying abroad, conducting undergraduate research, or participating in an on- or off-campus internship.
+Students learn more about how to navigate a professional work environment through their experiential learning, leadership speaker series, and reflection assignments.
 Programming highlights Tuckman’s Group Identity Development Theory.

 ULN expects students’ progress toward degree to be at 50% by the end of their second year.

 Year 3 is focused on networking and career exploration, which is highlighted by the annual Networking by Design event.
 Networking by Design guides students and participating Campus Partners through a series of experiences engineered to spark transformative moments of connection.
 The goal of the event is for students leave with more confidence in their ability to network and to form prospective professional connections that will last beyond the event.
 Students are encouraged to find career-focused experiential learning opportunities off campus to maximize their networking skills.
 Programming highlights Chickering’s 7 Vectors of Identity Development Theory.